davidsodergren/keyValueSocketServer/README.md

 # keyValueSocketServer

+## Run and build application
-### In order to start the application in the easiest way you need to have maven, docker & docker-compose installed on your computer.
+In order to start the application in the easiest way you need to have maven, docker & docker-compose installed on your computer.
 The easiest way to run the application is to run the script "buildRun.sh" which will trigger: maven clean install -> docker-compose build -> docker-compose up -d.
 The applications will try to use port 8082,8083 & 8084.
 Please make sure that those ports are not in use or change the port configuration in the docker-compose.yml

 ## This is my solution to a distributed key/value store